 Do NOT blow your nose after treatment for any reason for at least four weeks; however, you may pat your nose dry.
 If you have to sneeze, try your best to let it come out naturally and do not hold it in.
 Any sort of disruption is not ideal for a successful recovery.

 Eating a soft diet, not using a straw, or drinking carbonated liquids for the first week is vital for healing.
-As well as do, not eat on the treatment site during the 4–6-month healing period is also necessary.
+Do not eat on the treatment site during the 4–6-month healing period is also necessary.

 DO NOT SMOKE.
 SMOKING CAN CAUSE THIS PROCEDURE TO FAIL.

-If you have been told you need a sinus lift or told youdon’tt qualify for implants due to your sinuses, schedule a consultation with District Perio now.
+If you have been told you need a sinus lift in the Washington, DC area, or told you don’t qualify for implants due to your sinuses, schedule a consultation with our team at District Perio now.
 Learn more about treatments and procedures while you journey to a new smile with us today!